pktrigg/pylasfile/README.md

 * add support for las 1.2
 * add support for las 1.3
 * try out mmap to see if it is quicker
+* add VLR for WGS84 CRS
+* add support for extended VLR

 # DONE
 * code clean up